Stable group theory and approximate subgroups: Independence theorem

 \ssec{Complements} In the remainder of this section we mention a variant of \thmref{3replacement} in a measured setting, bringing out the 3-amalgamation aspect, and discuss connections to NIP and to probability theory.
 None of this will be needed for the combinatorial applications of \S 2-5.

-An arbitrary triangle of 2-types cannot be expect to give a consistent 3-type, for instance since a definable linear ordering may exist.
+An arbitrary triangle of 2-types cannot be expected to give a consistent 3-type, for instance since a definable linear ordering may be present; types including $x<y, y<z, z<x$ are obviously not consistent together.
 But in a measured setting, contrary to initial appearances, this obstruction has effect only on a measure zero set.